 Were you at Woodstock?
 Everyone asks me.
 I was twenty-four at that time and at the beginning of my life's journey in the midst of an explosive consciousness revolution.
 Photography was my way of showing myself the world and my place within it.
 It was a way to keep me honest.

-I have concluded that life does not take place in chronological order despite that illusion.
-When I review my earliest photographs, made in my innocence, I look at them in wonder at their maturity.
+I have concluded that life doesn't take place in chronological order despite the illusion.
+When I review my earliest photographs made by my innocence, I look in wonder at their maturity.